 It's essential to review what was learned during the training session, especially if a large component was experiential.
 Circling back to step two again, debriefing the day’s activities is a crucial step to critical thinking.
 Following the “what, so what, now what” reflection model forces learners to go beyond observations (what), to understand takeaways (so what) and finally begin thinking about how to apply what they learned (now what).
 It might be helpful to come prepared with some questions in advance to get the conversation started.
 The ultimate goal is for the facilitator to be watching a volleyball match, as learners bounce conversation back and forth rather than back at the facilitator after each answer.

 The results are in, and social learning does wonders for employee confidence and collaboration.
 When learners interact through social media pages and groups, blogs, industry events, and other social learning tools, they are drawing on the information learned in training to teach their coworkers and peers.

 There’s an old adage that you never know if you truly understand something until you have to teach it to someone else.
 Fostering an environment that encourages social learning allows learners to flex those memory muscles and apply what they’ve learned while simultaneously spreading that knowledge throughout the workplace.

 The Right Support

 It goes without saying that we all want learners to succeed.
-By teaching learners how to fish, (which is to say teaching them how to use a performance support tool to find information they’ll inevitably forget during training), they’ll be fed for a lifetime.
+By teaching learners how to fish, (which is to say teaching them how to use tools and resources to find information they’ll inevitably forget during training), they’ll be fed for a lifetime.

-To combat dismal retention rates, start creating learning programs that align with how people actually learn, through first-hand experience and interacting with their peers.
+To combat dismal retention rates, start creating learning programs that align with techniques proven to aid in retention, through first-hand experience and interacting with their peers.
 Sure, there’s still a time and place for formal training events, but give them an overhaul.
 Have them practice and work together to solve real problems they’ll face once they leave the learning environment.